rbirkaur23/factorial_function/README.md

 # factorial_function
-Calculate factorial of f=given range of numbers.
+Python program to calculate factorial of given range of numbers.